UAVTracking/UAVTrackingProtocol/draft/README.md

 For the sake of simplicity there is no “Frequency Hopping”.

-### FCE vs CRC checksum
+### FEC vs CRC checksum

-The FCE enlarges the message payload and can lead to radio overflow in case of many UAVs flying in the same area, so only 16 bits CRC has been chosen.
+The FEC enlarges the message payload and can lead to radio overflow in case of many UAVs flying in the same area, so only 16 bits CRC has been chosen.

 ### Transmission Rules